-The increased push for public awareness and even the threat of jail or prison time has not completely eliminated the occurences of auto accidents caused by drunk driving.
+The increased push for public awareness and even the threat of jail or prison time has not completely eliminated the occurrences of auto accidents caused by drunk driving.
 The lives of innocent victims in Orange County are still being affected.
 Thankfully, an Orange County drunk driving accident lawyer can help you with the legal process required to take action.

 If you have been injured in an auto accident caused by a drunk driver, you have the right to pursue a civil case against the driver.
 Civil cases are separate from the criminal case your local district attorney or prosecutor will file.
 The damages you might be able to collect include, but are not limited to, medical bills, lost wages, disfigurement, permanent disability and even death.

 The lawyers at Duque & Price have extensive experience helping victims throughout Orange County and the surrounding areas reach just and fair settlements in their personal injury cases.
 Our combination of aggressive diligence and proactive determination has given us a reputation for providing strong representation to our clients.

 From investigation and negotiations to trial preparation and litigation, our team can work tirelessly to secure a favorable outcome in your case.
 No matter what the details of your case include, contact us today for a consultation so we can recommend how to take the next steps.

 There are significant and important reasons why driving under the influence is illegal in all 50 states.
 Alcohol affects the brain in several ways that are dangerous to both the driver and other motorists.
 When a person has consumed alcohol, they experience the following symptoms:

 Aside from the fact that driving under the influence is illegal, it is a highly dangerous and irresponsible behavior that, unfortunately, leads to otherwise avoidable accidents.
 If you’ve been the victim of a car accident involving a drunk driver, you are entitled to pursue legal action in a personal injury case.